dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster_dask.rst

 The ``dagster_dask`` module provides support for executing Dagster pipelines in Dask clusters, and using Dask as a resource to perform computations in solids.
 It also provides a DataFrame type with loaders and materializers so that you can easily work with DataFrames in solids.

-See the `Dask deployment guide <https://docs.dagster.io/deploying/dask/>`_ for more information about using Dask for execution.

 Configuring Dask
 ----------------